 Types of updates – whether the data product requires incremental, whole-dataset replacement, irregular or cumulative updates; and

 Criteria for determining when datasets must be replaced by new datasets, superseded, reissued, updated and cancelled.

+In defining a strategy for updates, cancellations, and removal or old data, authors of Product Specifications for forecasts and similar time series datasets should consider the frequency of data release, effects on edition and update numbering, the nature of temporal overlaps between successive datasets, and consequences on distributor and end users, e.g., end users subscribing to a particular series of forecasts for a limited period, which may mean that they never receive a “base” dataset.

 Format-specific update considerations